 Rental hedges against technology obsolescence

-Lessee has no residual responsibility to the lessor for the value of equipment at the end of the lease
+Lessee has no residual responsibility to the lessor for the value of the equipment at the end of the lease

 Greater flexibility with financial certainty with no large upfront payment ensures you can change, upgrade, recapitalize and reinvest when you want to.